Anton Räderscheidt: Life and career

 Many of the works Räderscheidt produced in the 1920s depict a stiffly posed, isolated couple that usually bear the features of Räderscheidt and his wife, the painter Marta Hegemann.
 The influence of metaphysical art is apparent in the way the mannequin-like figures stand detached from their environment and from each other.
 A pervasive theme is the incompatibility of the sexes, according to the art historian Dennis Crockett.
 Few of Räderscheidt's works from this era survive, because most of them were either seized by the Nazis as degenerate art and destroyed, or were destroyed in Allied bombing raids.
 His work was also part of the painting event in the art competition at the 1932 Summer Olympics.

 His marriage to Marta ended in 1933.
-In 1934–1935 he lived in Berlin.
+From 1934 to 1935 he lived in Berlin.
 He fled to France in 1936, and settled in Paris, where his work became more colorful, curvilinear and rhythmic.
 He was interned by the occupation authorities in 1940, but he escaped to Switzerland.
 In 1949 he returned to Cologne and resumed his work, producing many paintings of horses shortly before adopting an abstract style in 1957.

 Räderscheidt was to return to the themes of his earlier work in some of his paintings of the 1960s.
 After suffering a stroke in 1967, he had to relearn the act of painting.
 He produced a penetrating series of self-portraits in gouache in the final years of his life.
 Anton Räderscheidt died in Cologne in 1970.